 Alert

-The lake is rising again, and will likely be drawn back down again.
+The water level has risen about 3.5 ft since last week.
+Logs, trees, and other debris have been floating down the lake.
+Watch the weather and boat safely.
 Caution is advised while boating during water level fluctuations.
-Watch out for obstructions (stumps, roadbeds, etc.) and shallow areas.
 Ramp bottom elevations Grenada Lake Recreation may be higher than posted due to siltation.

 New crappie regulations went into effect on July 24, 2024 on the four Flood Control Reservoirs (Arkabutla, Sardis, Enid, and Grenada) and their spillways.